stipsan/react-spring-bottom-sheet/README.md

 - the user swipes the sheet below the fold, triggering an `onDismiss` event.
 - the user hits the `esc` key, triggering an `onDismiss` event.
 - the parent component sets `open` to `false` before finishing the animation.
+- a `RESIZE` event happens, like when an Android device shows its soft keyboard when an text editable input receives focus, as it changes the viewport height.

 #### CLOSE

 If the user reopens the sheet before it's done animating it'll trigger this event.
 Most importantly though it can fire if the bottom sheet is unmounted without enough time to clean animate itself out of the view before it rolls back things like `body-scroll-lock`, `focus-trap` and more.
 It'll still clean itself up even if React decides to be rude about it.
 But this also means that the event can fire after the component is unmounted, so you should avoid calling setState or similar without checking for the mounted status of your own wrapper component.

+#### RESIZE

+Fires whenever there's been a window resize event, or if the header, footer or content have changed its height in such a way that the valid snap points have changed.
+In the future (#53) you'll be able to differentiate between what triggered the resize.

+#### SNAP

+Fired after dragging ends, or when calling `ref.snapTo`, and a transition to a valid snap point is happening.

 ### onSpringEnd